Camden County College

 1 Must test into ENG-101 or complete all appropriate prerequisites

-3 Certification as a Fire Inspector by the NJ Div. of Fire Safety is accepted as an equivalent.
-National Board on Fire Service Professional Qualifications Fire Inspector I certification may be accepted as equivalent based upon an
+3 Certification as a Fire Inspector by the New Jersey Div. of Fire Safety is accepted as an equivalent.
+National Board on Fire Service professional Qualifications Fire Inspector I certification may be accepted as equivalent based upon an evaluation of hours.

 4 Prerequisite: ENG-101